hikomoon/focus/README.md

 # Focus

-An LLM agent that helps you preprocess (classify, extract keywords, etc.) anything you're interested in.
+An LLM agent that helps you preprocess (classify, extract keywords, etc.) anything you're focus on.

-For example, if you're interested in compiler front-end implementation, you can configure specific information sources to automatically preprocess them on a daily or weekly basis.
+For example, if you're focus on compiler front-end implementation, you can configure specific information sources to automatically preprocess them on a daily or weekly basis.

 ## Usage

-### Setup

-todo